Four Ways to Conduct One-Way ANOVA with Python

 F = MSbetween/MSwithinCode language: Python (python)

-To reject the null hypothesis we check if the obtained F-value is above the critical value for rejecting the null hypothesis.
-We could look it up in an F-value table based on the DFwithin and DFbetween.
-However, there is a method in SciPy for obtaining a p-value.
+To reject the null hypothesis, we check whether the obtained F-value exceeds the critical value for rejecting it.
+We could look it up in an F-value table using the DFwithin and DFbetween values.
+However, SciPy provides a method for obtaining a p-value.

 p = stats.f.sf(F, DFbetween, DFwithin)Code language: Python (python)

-Finally, we are also going to calculate the effect size.
+Finally, we will also calculate the effect size.
 We start with the commonly used eta-squared (η² ):

 eta_sqrd = SSbetween/SStotalCode language: Python (python)

 However, eta-squared is somewhat biased because it is based purely on sums of squares from the sample.
-No adjustment is made for the fact that what we aiming to do is to estimate the effect size in the population.
+No adjustment is made for the fact that we are aiming to estimate the effect size in the population.
 Thus, we can use the less biased effect size measure Omega squared:

 om_sqrd = (SSbetween - (DFbetween * MSwithin))/(SStotal + MSwithin)Code language: Python (python)

-The results we get from both the SciPy and the above method can be reported according to APA style; F(2, 27) = 4.846, p = .016, η² = .264.
+The results from both the SciPy and the above method can be reported according to APA style; F(2, 27) = 4.846, p = .016, η² = .264.
 If you want to report Omega Squared: ω2 = .204.
-That was it, now we know how to do ANOVA in Python by calculating everything “by hand”.
+That was it; now we know how to do ANOVA in Python by calculating everything “by hand”.

 Python ANOVA YouTube Tutorial